dvptl68/GUICalculator/README.md

 -3+6
 ```
 The first is invalid because there must be an operator preceding every parenthesis.
 The second is invalid because all opening parentheses must have a closing parenthesis.
 The last is invalid because (-) is an operator, and cannot be used to represent negative integers.
 According to this CFG, (-) must be preceded and followed by numbers.

+Buttons disable and enable as the user enters expressions in order to force input that is consistent with the CFG.
+The only possible error that can be thrown by this GUI calculator is a divide by 0 error, because that is found while parsing.